OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 A folder of user-uploaded assets that are used within lessons and readings.
 This folder is exposed to course admins, and may contain subdirectories or unused assets.

-.. note:: Can we link in the help site that describes the assets.
-This is what you get when you upload an image in the course.

 assignment_policies.json
 ========================